valera-rozuvan/react-webpack-starter/README.md

 # react-webpack-starter

-An opinionated React + Webpack starter.
+an opinionated react with webpack starter

 ## Rationale